 God’s sovereign, right?
 The ‘Cyrus’ argument works for Hillary as much as for Trump, which just means it’s not an argument for why God raised up Trump “instead” of Hillary.

 These options bring me to an alternative biblical perspective on the election.
 I suggest Rom 1 (which I suspect evangelicals would be quoting had Hillary won) instead of passages about Cyrus the pagan setting God’s people free.
-Providence often gives us what we deserve as a form of judgment.
+Providence also gives us what we deserve as a form of judgment.
 And there’s no need to suppose both Hillary and Trump didn’t represent God “giving us over” (Ps 81.12; Rm 1.24-29) to what we have become (evangelicals included).

 But aren’t we exercising our right and freedom when we vote?
 Aren’t we being guided in our choice by our values?
 Doesn’t that mean one of available choices represents God’s blessing and the good fortune and well-being of the Church?

 No. None of those things follows.
 The fact that we had a choice between Hillary and Trump seems to me like King David getting to choose which particular form judgment God would send upon Israel (2Sam 24.13).
 You know the story.
 God is going to judge Israel.
 It’s not going to be pretty.
 But he gives David a few options and lets David choose which judgment it’s to be.
-Just because you have a choice, and your choice is in some measure good because it’s self-preserving and directed minimally by your values, doesn’t mean it’s not ‘judgment’ – whatever you choose.
+Just because you have a choice, and your choice is in some measure good because it’s guided by your values, doesn’t mean it’s not ‘judgment’ – whatever you choose.
 There’s every reason to mourn when you get what you choose in such cases.
 That’s what we have here.
 Hillary would have brought it in one form.
 Trump will bring it in another.

 Think about it: 4 out of 5 white evangelicals voted for Trump.
 I think that’s the news, not that Trump actually won.
 Given the high morals and values that evangelicals claim guide them, it’s interesting to note that 41% of white evangelicals thought Trump was “a good role model” and 67% of them thought he was “honest.”